Chase Daniel

-William Chase Daniel (born October 7, 1986) is an American football quarterback who is a free agent.
-He played college football at Missouri and was signed by the Washington Redskins as an undrafted free agent in 2009.
-Daniel has also played for the Kansas City Chiefs, Philadelphia Eagles, New Orleans Saints, Chicago Bears, and Detroit Lions.
+William Chase Daniel (born October 7, 1986) is a former American professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Missouri Tigers, earning second-team All-American honors in 2007.
+He was signed by the Washington Redskins as an undrafted free agent in 2009.
+During his career, Daniel was also a member of the New Orleans Saints, Kansas City Chiefs, Philadelphia Eagles, Chicago Bears, Detroit Lions, and Los Angeles Chargers.
+Daniel is a Super Bowl champion, having been the backup quarterback on the Saints team that won Super Bowl XLIV.

-Early years
+Early life

 Daniel prepped under head coach Todd Dodge at Carroll High School in Southlake, Texas, which won the 5A Division II state title in 2004, 2005, and 2006.
 After playing his sophomore year at wide receiver, Daniel was a two-year starter at quarterback, leading his team to a 31–1 record.
 He completed 65.2% of his passes for 8,298 yards and 91 touchdowns and added 2,954 rushing yards and 39 scores.
 Southlake earned a No. 1 national ranking in 2004 after winning the 5A state championship, while Daniel won the 5A state Player of the Year.
 He was also named the EA Sports National Player of the Year.

 As a junior, Daniel threw for 3,681 yards with 42 touchdowns and nine interceptions.
 In addition, he ran for 1,529 yards with 18 touchdowns.

-Despite his impressive statistics, Daniel was not recruited heavily by his preferred school, Texas.
-This presented an opportunity for Missouri to recruit him to be part of its resurgent program.
-Ironically, after he committed to Mizzou, Longhorn coach Mack Brown began to seriously look at Daniel, but Daniel stuck to his commitment.
-He was also offered scholarships by Maryland, Oklahoma State, Stanford, and Texas A&M.
+Daniel was not heavily recruited by the University of Texas, his preferred school, despite a strong high school career.
+He ultimately committed to the University of Missouri, declining later interest from Texas head coach Mack Brown.
+Daniel also received scholarship offers from Maryland, Oklahoma State, Stanford, and Texas A&M.

 During high school, Daniel was a member of National Honor Society, and a member of his school's student council for three years.